Hymns on Nisibis — XLIII

 the dust of the beasts.

-For behold, in the mind
+For behold, in the thought

-of our Maker himself,
+of our Maker,

-is the dust of the human being.
+the dust of the human being

-He separated and took the dust
+He took Adam's dust

-in his mind
+in his knowledge.

-for it bears witness to the end.
+it witnesses to the end.

-is distinguished within its earth.
+is distinct within its ore.

 it is visible to its craftsman.